-(E) Lists the playout/ingest of all IP's/referer in GB and the total number of IP's/referer found.
+(E) Lists the total number of IP's/referrer found.

-By clicking on the wrench symbol in the (F) column, a prompt will show up asking to block the IP/referer.
+(F) Shows if IP/referrer is blocked and lets you block the IP/referrer.
+By clicking on the wrench symbol in the (F) column, a prompt will show up asking to block the IP/referrer.

 The block only affects new connections or the next reconnect and takes max.
 6 minutes to be effected.
 Blocking for a running playout requires a reconnect to take effect.

 Most of the metrics are only available with H5Live metrics enabled.
 The selected filter options affect all availabe metrics.

 Percentage distribution of playbacks on operating systems (OS).

 The number and types of reason why playbacks were stopped or interrupted.
 The link in the top right will open a new page with a explanation for each stop reason.